ClubHub Developer Guide

 • 3a.
 Missing/invalid fields.

 • 3a1.
-ClubHub shows specific error and usage hint.
+ClubHub displays an error message and usage hint.

 • 3a2.
 Secretary re-enters data.